MakeShiftArtist/iFunnyNode/README.md

 // initalize client with bearer token const client = new Client({ token: "bearer_token" });

+// Logging doesn't need any args because we already have the token client.login();

 // Almost every getter is async so you have to await them (async () => {
 	console.log(await client.feature_count);